Churchbridge, Saskatchewan: Amenities

 Over the years Churchbridge has grown.
-The community has a school, a library, a fire department, a daycare, and recreation facilities (including a new swimming pool).
+The community has a kindergarten to grade 12 school, the Churchbridge Public School that is in the Good Spirit School Division No. 204, a library, a fire department, a daycare, and recreation facilities (including a new swimming pool).

 Sites of interest

 Sites of interest in the town include the Coin Monument erected to celebrate the 125th anniversary of Canadian Confederation, Veteran's Memorial Wall, photo archives and the many heritage murals displayed throughout the community.
 These displays of art were created by local artists to help commemorate various events, as well as to honour former residents.

-Duck Mountain Provincial Park is located north on Highway 80; Asessippi Ski Area and Lake of the Prairies is located just east on Highway 16.
+Duck Mountain Provincial Park is north on Highway 80; Asessippi Ski Area and Lake of the Prairies just east on Highway 16.

-Churchbridge Campground is located south of the junction of Highway 16 and 80.
-The campground offers 33 sites - 29 electrified, pull through sites, grass covered sites for tents, sewer dump, washroom and shower facility.
-Across the road is a picnic area, swimming pool, playground and ball diamonds.
+Churchbridge Campground is south of the junction of Highway 16 and 80.
+The campground offers 33 sites — 29 electrified, pull through sites, grass covered sites for tents, sewer dump, washroom and shower facility.
+Across the road is a picnic area, swimming pool, playground, and ball diamonds.